girliemac/girliemac.github.io/_posts/2012-12-01-html5-form-validation-jp.md

   - UI/UX
   - WebKit
 ---
 *Note: This article is written in Japanese for <a href="http://www.adventar.org/calendars/27" target="_blank">HTML5 Advent Calendar 2012</a>.
-If you&#8217;d like to read this article in English, you can read the original post I wrote on November 21 for <a href="http://www.developer.nokia.com/Blogs/Code/2012/11/21/creating-a-custom-html5-form-validation/" target="_blank">Nokia Code Blog</a>.
+If you&#8217;d like to read this article in English, you can read the original post I wrote on [November 21]({% post_url 2012-11-21-html5-form-validation %}).
+(The article was originally written for: <a href="http://www.developer.nokia.com/Blogs/Code/2012/11/21/creating-a-custom-html5-form-validation/" target="_blank">Nokia Code Blog</a>).
 Thank you.*

 * * *